Dick Cheney returns to the House and receives a warm welcome … from Democrats

 The former vice president’s embrace of Pelosi’s leadership on Jan.
 6 matters is jarring for veterans of the Senate, where for eight years he served as the president of that chamber and frequently visited with GOP senators to plot strategy.

-Back in 2004, at a time when Sen. Patrick J. Leahy and other Democrats accused Cheney’s old company, Haliburton, of profiting off the Iraq War, the Vermont Democrat approached the vice president on the Senate floor.
+Back in 2004, at a time when Sen. Patrick J. Leahy and other Democrats accused Cheney’s old company, Halliburton, of profiting off the Iraq War, the Vermont Democrat approached the vice president on the Senate floor.

 “Hey Dick,” Leahy recalled saying in an interview Thursday, “why don’t you talk to the Democratic side?”